ivvve/ddd-by-example-library-korean/README.md

 # 일러두기

-This repo is for translating [ddd-by-examples의 library repo](https://github.com/ddd-by-examples/library) in Korean.
+This repo is for translating [ddd-by-examples library repo](https://github.com/ddd-by-examples/library) in Korean.
 I don't have any copyrights with this code and information.
 If there's a problem with the copyrights I'll close this repo ASAP.